skippyr/libtdk/DOCS.md

 ## ❡ Key Events

 You can use the [`readkeyEvent`](#readkeyevent-function) function to read key events from the standard input buffer.
-Exclusively on Windows, this function can be interrupted by window resize events that happens in the same event loop.
+Exclusively on Windows, it can be interrupted by a window resize event that might happen in the same event loop.
 It holds the thread until a valid key event is pulled or it is interrupted.

 The key read may be an UTF-8 grapheme or a key value from the [`Key`](#key-enum-class) enum class static casted to an `int` type.
 Values from the [`Key`](#key-enum-class) enum can be compared directly against the key by using comparasion operators such as `==`, `>`, `>=`, `<` and `<=`.

-As a limitation of this library: modifier keys are only allowed to be detected in keys of the English alphabet (lowercase (`a-z`) and uppercase (`A-Z`) letters), as those are the ranges in which terminals offer the greatest support.
+As a limitation of this function: modifier keys are only allowed to be detected in keys of the English alphabet (lowercase (`a-z`) and uppercase (`A-Z`) letters), as those are the ranges in which terminals offer the greatest support.
 The Shift modifier key is intended to be detected by checking the key received: For example, lowercase letters become uppercase when it is used.

-There may be some key sequences in which the library will be unable to distinguish the keys used.
+There may be some key sequences in which the function will be unable to distinguish the keys used.
 For example: the sequences `Ctrl + i` and `Ctrl + j` are the same as keys `Key::Backspace` and `Key::Enter` respectively because they have the same underlying code sent by the terminal.
 For the same reason, keys with `Ctrl` can not have the `Shift` key detected.
 Some other key sequences may be reserved by the terminal.

 The following example shows demonstrates how to read and parse a key event and catch the window resize interrupt: